 - epinephrine medication

 Severe itchiness may result in further complications, such as infection or scarring.
-If severe itching is experienced, people may be prescribed corticosteroid creams and antihistamine pills or liquid.
+If people experience severe itching, a doctor may prescribe corticosteroid creams and antihistamine pills or liquid.

 Common characteristics of nymphs (young bed bugs) include: